dphiffer/smalldata/docs/bylaws.md

 ## Article III MEETINGS

 Section 1.
-Four general meetings will be held per year, to be the second Monday of April, July, October, and January.
+Four general meetings will be held per year, to be the second Monday of July, October, January, and April.
 In the case of a meeting falling on a holiday, the General meeting will be held on the Monday following.
 Members may pass resolutions or adopt policies directly if a quorum is met at a meeting.

 Section 2.
 The Board will meet on a periodic basis.
 When possible, Board meetings will be directly following the General Meeting; however, the Board may choose to meet at another time and place.
 Board meetings may be held through electronic or telephone communication systems.
 Board meetings will be open to members, and if held outside of General Meetings, shall be announced to the general membership 24 hours in advance.
 Minutes of all Board, General, and Annual meetings will be available to the membership.